 Component Description Units Choose which numbering format is being used, US Standard or Metric.
-This will change depth numbers, fuel volume numbers and speed.
-River Mode Enabling River Mode will inform the software to pull speed data from the hull mounted paddle wheel (where equipped) rather than the GPS puck.
-This is useful for operating in waters with high current.
-Fire Extinguisher Pop-up Displays a pop-up that shows when the engine compartment fire extinguished is active, or when it has been activated.
+This will change depth numbers, fuel volume numbers, temperature and speed.
+Pop-up Fire Extinguisher Displays a pop-up that shows when the engine compartment fire extinguished is active, or when it has been activated.
 Fuel Management When enabled fuel management calculates fuel levels based on engine activity and RPM.
 Fuel Alarm Will display an alarm when the fuel level reaches the saved percentage amount.
 Minimum Depth Alarm Will display an alarm when the established minimum depth can be detected.
 This can be adjusted in increments of six (6) inches.
 Brightness Day Allows adjustment of the screen brightness during the daylight hours.
 Slide your finger or touch along the line to adjust brightness levels.
 Brightness Night Allows adjustment of the screen brightness during the nighttime hours.
 Slide your finger or touch along the line to adjust brightness levels.
 Tuner Region Select your location so the AM/FM radio can optimize stations best for your location.
-Update Software Your authorized MasterCraft dealer can update the software version on your Dual Screen Dash.
+Update Software Your authorized MasterCraft dealer can update the software version on your Dual Screen Dash via the Spark Network or USB.